elcoco/mint_autoinstall/README.md

 During this OEM install the preseed file is read and the install should be completely silent.

 ## Debugging
+### Log files

+    Installation log files can be found on the freshly installed computer at: /var/log/installer

 ### Mount virtualbox .VDI files with fuse

     # Create mountpoints